 The N3AN node selection information consists of N3AN node selection information entries.
 Each N3AN node selection information entry contains a PLMN ID and information for the PLMN ID.
 The N3AN node selection information contains at least an N3AN node selection information entry with information for the HPLMN and an N3AN node selection information entry for "any_PLMN".

-The N3AN node configuration information provisioned by h-PCF is as specified in 3GPP TS 24.501 [4] annex D and 3GPP TS 24.526 [17].
+The N3AN node configuration information provisioned by H-PCF is as specified in 3GPP TS 24.501 [4] annex D and 3GPP TS 24.526 [17].

 The UE shall support the implementation of standard DNS mechanisms in order to retrieve the IP address(es) of the N3IWF or ePDG.
 The input to the DNS query is an N3IWF FQDN or ePDG FQDN as specified in 3GPP TS 23.003 [8].